Management of the project

 This panel comprises members nominated by each of the Eastern European governments and the sponsoring organisations.
 It meets approximately every 12 months to review histological material and to assign a consensus diagnosis for each specimen housed in the CTB.
 The Pathology Panel also reviews cases of thyroid cancer and benign disease from patients enrolled in NCI-sponsored epidemiological studies.

 From time to time other subcommittees are convened to oversee specialist areas of the project.

 Standard Operating Procedures

 SOPs are used for all stages of the collection and processing of samples for the CTB.
-The SOPs have been updated recently and following ratification by the Steering Committee in Spring 2013, these will be accessible via the website to users who register to access the SOPs.
+The SOPs are regularly reviewed and approved by the Steering Committee and are now accessible via the website to registered users.